jpvetterli/crnickl/README.md

 crnickl
 =======

-CrNiCKL (chronicle) is a Java database for time series
+CrNiCKL (pronounced "chronicle") is a database for time series written in Java.

+To get started, consult the file README_1st.html in the distribution or go to the project website at <http://agent.ch/timeseries/crnickl/>.